 - Support continued efforts to reform NC’s laws and regulations to encourage economic growth.

-- Support zoning regulation reforms that would encourage growth in commercial and residential development.
+- Support zoning regulation reforms that would encourage investment and growth in commercial and residential development.

 - Support efforts to improve Charlotte-Mecklenburg Schools, Central Piedmont Community College and UNC Charlotte including:

 - Support efforts to reform K-12, community colleges and universities to allow for local flexibility in items such as: managing budget issues; recruiting, retraining, and promoting the best talent; and creating innovation for academic success.